November 11, 2024

 Add “LION” (LinkedIn Open Networker) to your headline to grow your network faster.
 A LION is a person who is willing to connect with anyone and everyone on LinkedIn.
 Alternatively, seek LIONs to expand your networking possibilities.

 Review the person’s profile to see what groups he’s joined and request to join those groups.
 When you become a group member, click on “members” or “see all” (in the top right corner) and search for the person.
-You’ll likely be able to message that person per the image below.
+You’ll likely be able to message that person.

 Let recruiters know you’re open to working and seeking opportunities by enabling the profile hashtag #opentowork.